-The 7th edition of Scupin and Decorse Anthropology seems to be a major upgrade to the 6th edition: it now has full-color photographs and diagrams, with a much more inviting format.
+The 7th edition of Scupin and Decorse Anthropology was a major upgrade to the 6th edition.
+Starting with the 7th edition, Scupin & Decorese included full-color photographs and diagrams, with a much more inviting format.
 The research and writing are generally solid and the authors have real four-fields experience.
-It was rather expensive at the beginning, but by 2012-2013 prices seem to be comparable to other comprehensive four-field textbooks.
+It was rather expensive at the outset, but then prices became comparable to other comprehensive four-field textbooks.

 There is a lot to like in Scupin and Decorse Anthropology.
 I particularly like how Scupin and Decorse Anthropology heralds Eric Wolf’s anthropology textbook and see it as part of that tradition (p. xiv).
 They have a nice “Anthropologists at Work” box about Wolf (443).
-Part of that tradition is a lot of attention to issues of history, colonialism, and political economy, which is a welcome focus for Introduction to Anthropology (see Eric Wolf, Europe and the People Without History – Geography, States, Empires).
+Part of that tradition is attending to issues of history, colonialism, and political economy, which is a welcome focus for Introduction to Anthropology (see Eric Wolf, Europe and the People Without History – Geography, States, Empires).

 In the preface, Scupin and Decorse Anthropology declares the first two unifying themes are “the diversity of human societies and cultural patterns the world over and the similarities that make all humans fundamentally alike” (p. xiv).
 It is unclear what position this means Scupin and Decorse Anthropology will adopt, but on p.226 the authors appear to positively endorse Donald E. Brown’s Human Universals (1991).
 They will then relate Donald Brown to a positive assessment of evolutionary psychology and The Adapted Mind (1992), saying “the field of evolutionary psychology is in its infancy and will most likely grow to offer another interactionist perspective on human thought and behavior” (248).
 See the blog-post Darwin in Mind–-The End of Evolutionary Psychology for Anthropology for a very different assessment!